bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 cd ~/workspace/Module4_somaticvariants/copynumber
 ```

-The first step is to generate a configuration file which contain the parameters and file locations.
+The first step is to generate a configuration file which contains the parameters and file locations.
 ```
 bash /home/ubuntu/CourseData/CAN_data/Module4/scripts/generate_controlfreec_configurationfile.sh > CBW_config.txt
 ```